Posts

 From PCMCIA Card Failures to USB Program Transfers

-A manufacturer with over 30 machines, including Makino, Matsura, Chiron, Okuma and Kitako, reported having issues loading and unloading programs with the different machine controls through their old laptop.
+A manufacturer with more than 30 machines, including Makino, Matsura, Chiron, Okuma and Kitako, reported having issues loading and unloading programs with the different machine controls through their old laptop.
 The company brought on a rugged USB Connect unit from manufacturing integrator Shop Floor Automations (SFA) and “the problems have disappeared.”
 They subsequently purchased another unit for their tooling shop.
 But for companies changing programs more frequently, the USB Connect series may not be the best alternative option.

 PCMCIA cards for CNC program transfers